-- Expand Management > Maintenance and right click on Maintenance and select Maintenance Plan Wizard.
+- Go Management > Maintenance Plans.
+Right-click and select Maintenance Plan Wizard.

 - The SQL Server Maintenance Plan Wizard window opens.
 Click Next.

-- Enter a Name for the Maintenance Plan.
-In this example, will set up a recurring daily plan at midnight.
+- Enter a Name and Description for the Maintenance Plan.

-- In the Schedule Job Properties window, set the schedule type to Recurring.
+- In the New Job Schedule screen, set the schedule type to Recurring.

-- Set the frequency to Daily at 1 time a day.
+- Choose a frequency that is appropriate to the rate of change in your data.
+For example, set the frequency to Daily at 1 time a day.